 Ohio sports betting is up and running, but the state missed out on the vast majority of the NFL season.

-Launching sports betting ahead of September’s 2022 NFL kickoff is a dream scenario for Ohio, at least from a revenue perspective.
-According to a PlayOhio analysis, missing out on the NFL Week 1 kickoff will start a healthy tab of missed opportunities for sportsbooks and state coffers.
+Launching sports betting ahead of September’s 2022 NFL kickoff would have been a dream scenario for Ohio, at least from a revenue perspective.
+According to a PlayOhio analysis, missing out on the NFL Week 1 kickoff started a healthy tab of missed opportunities for sportsbooks and state coffers.

-Based on an analysis of other states and the fact that Ohio boasts two NFL franchises, PlayOhio estimates that legal sportsbooks in Ohio would bring in as much as $130 million per week in NFL betting volume alone during the 2022 NFL season.
+Based on an analysis of other states and the fact that Ohio boasts two NFL franchises, PlayOhio estimates that legal sportsbooks in Ohio would have brought in as much as $130 million per week in NFL betting volume alone during the 2022 NFL season.

-The weekly gross revenue — or combined win for the sportsbooks — could come out to around $7 million per week when live, spurring upwards of $700,000 in tax revenue per NFL week.
-However, promotions and the timing of daily reporting make it difficult to project exactly how much tax revenue Ohio will add per week.
+The weekly gross revenue — or combined win for the sportsbooks — could have come out to around $7 million per week, spurring upwards of $700,000 in tax revenue per NFL week.
+However, promotions and the timing of daily reporting make it difficult to project exactly how much tax revenue Ohio would have added per week.
 The state cannot exceed a 10% tax rate, so any adjustments will reduce that rate and the total tax revenue figure.

 “If Ohio does wait until the new year to launch, the opportunity cost will be substantial,” says PlayOhio analyst Eric Ramsey.

 “In sports betting, there is no substitute for the NFL season.
 But considering the strength of Ohio’s overall regulatory framework for sports betting so far, the cost of being so deliberate may prove one worth paying.”